mikerusensei/jumprun/README.md

 If you are having issues please contact mikerusensei for further assistance.
 Contact is in his profile.

-## Directions [To Modify the Game]
+### To Modify the Game
-If you want to modify the game, feel free to do it.
+If you want to modify the game, feel free to do it just give credit.
 To modify the game, please refer to the flowcart diagram below.

 ```mermaid
 flowchart LR